 Asbestos originates in nature, and products manufactured from it resist heat, have low electrical conductivity and are strong and flexible.
 But not everything coming from nature stays safe or benign.
-The most important thing to know is that nothing involved in removal, cleanup or disposal of asbestos floor tiles is do-it-yourself.
+The most important thing to know is that nothing involved in the process of asbestos tile removal is diy.

 Before 1980, asbestos was common in home construction for floor and ceiling tiles, roofing, insulation for furnaces, duct work, hot water pipes and fireplaces.